-How To: Disable Dashboard in OS X Mountain Lion
+How To: Disable Dashboard In OS X Mountain Lion

 Whether you have an older model that’s getting slow or a brand new Christmas Mac, if you don’t use Dashboard, there is no reason to let it live — kill it, now.
 Disable Dashboard and you can reduce RAM, battery and system resource usage, and getting it done is surprisingly easy to do.